Learn why leading HR professionals trust ekincare! Read more

 Employees’ lives and jobs across the world have been significantly influenced by COVID-19, and their working experience has been disrupted.
 While the COVID-19 pandemic is forcing businesses to change their ways of working, embrace new technologies, and rethink their internal communications, employers too are investing time and effort in creating a positive employee experience during the pandemic.

-While there remains a certain degree of uncertainty associated with the current pandemic cycle, companies could take this opportunity to embrace a forward-thinking approach to how they will maintain their organizational culture ongoing.
+While there remains a certain degree of uncertainty associated with the current pandemic cycle, companies could take this opportunity to embrace a forward-thinking approach to how they will maintain their ongoing organizational culture.
 Because of the COVID-19 pandemic, employee expectations around flexibility have changed, with many calling for leaders to redefine their approach to culture management.

 A few ways to improve employee experience and culture at the workplace during a crisis: